Baby development at 8-9 months: what’s happening

 Sometimes you might feel frustrated, upset or overwhelmed.
 It’s OK to take some time out until you feel calmer.
 Put your baby in a safe place like a cot, or ask someone else to hold him for a while.
 Try going to another room to breathe deeply, or call a family member or friend to talk things through.

 Never shake a baby.
 It can cause bleeding inside the brain and likely permanent brain damage.

 - isn’t making eye contact with you, isn’t following moving objects with her eyes or has an eye that is turned in or out most of the time

 - isn’t turning her head towards sounds or voices.

 Your child doesn’t show whether he’s happy or sad or shows little or no affection for carers – for example, he doesn’t smile at you.

 - isn’t rolling

-- can’t sit up on his own
+- can’t sit up on her own

 - uses one hand a lot more than the other.

 You should also see a health professional if you notice that your baby has lost skills that he had before.